formicidae-tracker/myrmidon/docs/installation.rst

    As for most other snaps, **fort-studio** uses strict confinement.
 It means that by default, it will only be allowed to access files on the current user's home.
-However with the FORT system, experiment tends to be quite large and stored on external hard drives.
+However, with the FORT system, experiment tends to be quite large and stored on external hard drives.
 To enable **fort-studio** to access these files, you must grant the snap right to access external hard drives by allowing the ``removable-media``